Empire Center analysts are closely monitoring and reporting on the unfolding federal, state and local policy response to this coronavirus pandemic.

 E.J.
 McMahon, Blog, March 20 Show SummaryNew York is going to run out of cash more rapidly than most states—and Governor Cuomo can’t say he wasn’t warned of Albany’s extreme vulnerability on this front.

 E.J.
 McMahon, Blog, March 19 Show SummaryNew York will need to make massive budget cuts, and there’s an obvious place to star: Freeze state and local government employee pay.
 The combined estimated savings for every level of government would come to at least $1.9 billion in the next year.

 Albany’s spreading school budget fog

 E.J.
-McMahon, NY Torch, March 18 Show SummaryAlbany’s biggest unanswered budget question involves the biggest single item in the State Operating Funds (SOF) budget: school aid.
+McMahon, Blog, March 18 Show SummaryAlbany’s biggest unanswered budget question involves the biggest single item in the State Operating Funds (SOF) budget: school aid.
 The next budget can’t be balanced without scrapping Governor Cuomo’s proposed $631 million increase and spending less.

 NYS Will Soon Need A Fiscal Ventilator

 E.J.
 McMahon, New York Post, March 16 Show SummaryWith any luck, the coronavirus will be a fading memory by summer.
 But by then, massive (if temporary) damage will already have been done to the state and regional economies.
 The Empire State and its local governments, including Gotham, will have to confront a fiscal crisis as intense as the current public-health emergency.

 Bill Hammond, Blog, March 15 Show SummaryAs they struggle to contain the coronavirus outbreak on the eve of their budget deadline, the state’s elected leaders have run out of good options for dealing with Medicaid.